-After this course, the participants are able to:
+After this course, the participants will be able to:

-- Describe ways of enhancing societal and environmental impact in research phases and in relation to societal change processes
+Describe ways of enhancing societal impact in diverse research phases and in relation to societal change processes

-- Recognize common hindrances and dilemmas of transdisciplinary research
+Recognize common hindrances and dilemmas for making impact

-- Evaluate the role and importance of transdisciplinarity in their own research
+Evaluate the role and importance of impact activities in their own research